Career Services Callings

 We invite speakers to campus to address promises and prospects of vocational discernment through personal or academic work and from both theological and secular points of view.

 We encourage students to engage in finding and understanding callings through a rigorous curriculum.
+Recent courses focused especially on calling or vocation include a Freshman Tutorial entitled “Callings” and a Religion seminar on “The Christian Tradition of Vocation.”

 In mentor communities, a small group organizes around a shared set of interests, questions, and goals to pursue them in common.
 Mentor communities feature mutually-enriching relationships and the expectation that participants will both teach and learn with each other.
 While a mentoring community includes leadership from a team devoted to student engagement in vocational discernment, it does not replicate the traditional mentor structure.
 Rather, as Sharon Daloz Parks has described it in Big Questions, Worthy Dreams (2011, p.
 175), mentors provide “a context in which a new, more adequate imagination of life and work can be explored, created, and anchored in a sense of we.”
 Mentors engage in dialogue and action with students, as with each other, in order to model the quest for discernment and encourage students to take a similar engaged stance with their peers.
 Quests and Questions is a collaboration between students and faculty aimed at facilitating rich discussion of callings and vocational discernment within an engaged group of students and providing a venue for sharing their lessons with each other and the community.
 In addition, students receive funded opportunities to explore their callings by attending conferences, pursuing internships and externships, and engaging in distinctive community service.